 “It’s hard work with specific instructions.
 Poor installation is the primary reason sea oats die.
 These plants can survive hurricanes, but if they’re planted incorrectly or stepped on, they may survive but will not flourish,” says Frederique Beroset, plant biologist and CEO of Dune Doctors.
 To prepare for the event, P4P mentors received training on how to install the plants and on how to mobilize a group.
 “A key factor for the event’s success hinges on how well the P4P mentors can keep their team engaged by delegating a steady rotation of tasks to their 5th graders, ” says Rick Martin, Operations Director for Dune Doctors.

-What did Students do at the Planting for Protection Event?
+What did Students Learn at the Planting for Protection Event?

 What do the Students who Participated Have to Say?

-How Does this Planting for Protection Event Benefit the Community of Gulf Shores, Alabama?
+How Does this Planting for Protection Event Benefit the Students of Gulf Shores City Schools?

 What is a Planting for Protection Event?

 Planting for Protection (P4P) is Dune Doctors’ educational initiative designed to promote coastal resiliency through hands-on dune restoration.
-With over 22 years of experience, our coastal restoration experts share their expertise with students to help educate the next generation of coastal stewards.
-Dune Doctors organizes Planting for Protection events through partnerships with Homeowner Associations, Schools, Government Organizations, NGO’s, and other communities.
-Should you want to bring a P4P event to your community, please reach our team through our Contact Us form.
+With over 23 years of experience, our coastal restoration experts share their expertise with students to help educate the next generation of Coastal Stewards.